2011 NATO attack in Pakistan

-On 3 July 2012, then-United States Secretary of State Hillary Clinton officially apologized for the losses suffered by the Pakistani military.
+On 3 July 2012, then-United States Secretary of State Hillary Clinton officially apologized for the losses suffered by the Pakistani military in the 2011 attack.
 Subsequently, Pakistan restored the NATO supply routes.

 Background and timeline

 The attack

-On 26 November 2011, US-led NATO forces opened fire on two Pakistani border check-posts near the Pakistan-Afghanistan border.
-The attack occurred at approximat in Afghanistan and 21:00 GMT).
-According to the Director General of Military Operations (DGMO), Major General Ashfaq Nadeem, the attack was a coordinated NATO strike and used two AH-64D Apache Longbow helicopters, an AC-130H Spectre gunship and two F-15E Eagle fighter jets.
+On 26 November 2011, US-led NATO forces opened fire on two Pakistani border check-posts near the Afghanistan–Pakistan border.
+The attack occurred at approximately 01:30 in Afghanistan and 21:00 GMT.
+According to the Director General of Military Operations (DGMO), Major General Ashfaq Nadeem, the attack was a coordinated NATO strike and used two AH-64D Apache Longbow helicopters, an AC-130H Spectre gunship and two F-15E Strike Eagle fighter jets.
 A MC-12W Liberty turbo-propeller aircraft was used in an intelligence, surveillance, and reconnaissance role.
 The check-posts were located 200 m to 2.5 km inside Pakistan from the border with Afghanistan in the Salala area of the Baizai subdivision of the Mohmand Agency in the Federally Administered Tribal Areas (FATA), Pakistan, and separated by a distance of one kilometre on the Salala mountain top.

 The attacks caused the deaths of up to twenty-four Pakistani soldiers, including two officers, Major Mujahid Mirani and Captain Usman Ali.
 Thirteen other soldiers were injured.

 Both sides reported they were attacked first.
 The poorly defined border, as well as a history of Taliban fighters moving around the Afghan border regions, were cited as possible contributing factors to the incident.